 These grading standards are based on those set down in the original 1965 Charlton grading guide book.
 If you have the newer edition published about the year 2000, you will notice that for the lower grades (VF-20 and below) the grades in that book are not as strict as I use here.
 I believe these are the correct standards and grade my coins to them.
 I do not agree with those shown in the new edition, but many dealers and newer collectors use them.
 I cannot say they are wrong to do so, just that I don't agree with them but if you are happy with those standards you will be very happy with the coins you buy from me.

 The concepts of grading by the amount of wear on these George V coins apply to any coins, but the definitions of what will still be visible on each grade will vary from type to type.
 This page will not teach you to be a coin grader as that takes years of experience.
 This should give you a reasonable idea of what to expect of non-illustrated coins you order from my site, each of which has its grade listed just before the price.

 The grade refers to the amount of wear, but there are also different striking styles or finishes, which are a different thing.

-Much to our dismay, the standard references are now referring to many of the newer coins from mint sets not as Proof-likes, but as "non-circulating Mint State" (abbreviated NCMS) or as "numismatic Brilliantly uncirculated" (abbreviated numismatic BU).
-We feel this will cause confusion among collectors, so we neither like nor approve of these terms.
-The old term Proof-like to designate coins made specifically for mint sets cannot cause this confusion, which is precisely why it was invented in the first place.
-On this web site we will refer to all coins make specifically for mint sets as either Proof-likes, Specimen or Proof, which ever is appropriate to the coin.
+Much to my dismay the standard references have started referring to newer coins from mint sets as "non-circulating Mint State" (abbreviated NCMS) or as "Numismatic Brilliant Uncirculated" (abbreviated numismatic BU), rather than Proof-like.
+While technically correct this increases the likelihood of confusion.
+The old term Proof-like designating coins minted specifically for mint sets cannot cause such confusion so in my website I will refer to such coins as Proof-likes, Specimen or Proof, whichever is appropriate.